jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 After the translators have done sufficient work on certain languages, pull the **.po** files for those languages from Zanta by using the language flag.
-For example pulling the German translations:
+For example, pulling the German translations:

 ```
 zanata-cli pull -l de-DE --disable-ssl-cert